 Commissioned by Niska Robotics, Avion is thrilled to have driven the human-robot interaction component of this project, working on natural language programming and conversation design.
 We consider this collaboration a flagship piece of work that represents Avion’s niche capabilities in the emerging technology space.
 To celebrate the launch of Pepper’s ice cream store, I’m here to provide a brief overview of human-robot technology, and cover some of the challenges involved with rolling out a commercially viable humanoid robot project.

-Artificial intelligence (AI) & the uncanny valley
+Artificial intelligence (AI) and the uncanny valley

 Bina48 was released by Hong Kong company Hanson Robotics in 2010.
 (BINA stands for Breakthrough Intelligence via Neural Architecture.)
 She spoke as a panellist at South by Southwest in 2012 and has since been featured in many TedX presentations and TV shows.
 Her more modern counterpart Sophia, also developed by Hanson Robotics and activated in 2016, has made headlines in the news too.